 Explore Frankfort – Our state capital has a lot to offer!
 Visit downtown Frankfort for a look at the original capital building, a treat at B’s Bakery or Hoggy’s Ice Cream, and enjoy the local shops.
 Head to Cliffside Diner for a meal.
-And, of course, take a tour of the capital (check for 2021 tour modifications before going!).
+And, of course, take a tour of the capital (check for current tour info before going!).

 Walking tour of the capital grounds is great, since you can do it by yourself (here’s a map).
 Inside, you can tour yourselves around with this map.
 Want another tour?
 Take a public art tour with your family!

-Deam Lake – This park is in Indiana, not far from Huber’s.
+Deam Lake – This park is in Indiana, not far from Huber’s and great in warmer months.
 You pay per car to enter and you can spend the day at the beach area on the lake.
 It’s the closest swimming beach to Louisville.
 They have restrooms and picnic areas, concessions on weekends (they might add that back at some point during the summer).

 Bring your coolers, something for shade, beach toys, floats, and make a day of it!

 Madison, Indiana – What a charming town!
 We have a post that might be helpful.
 Right along the Ohio River with wonderful views and a path for walking along the river (up high), Madison is a wonderful river town.
 And, if you go via US-42 in Kentucky, the drive is quite scenic.